-As Chair of the PPE Committee, I'm pleased to be able to welcome you to PPE at Oxford.
-PPE is a strong and engaging multidisciplinary degree programme that has been in existence in Oxford for just over 100 years, and successful enough to have inspired many institutions all over the world to initiate similar programmes.
-We are very proud of our course here at Oxford which balances the empirical with the theoretical, and the practical with the abstract.
-Many students are drawn to one of the subjects when they apply only to find that it is another that ultimately interests them by the end of three years, although I hope you will find yourself drawing on elements of all three of the disciplines to which you will be exposed, both as you continue on with your studies, and in your chosen profession.
+As Chair of the PPE Committee, I'm pleased to be able to welcome you to the Final Honour School in PPE at Oxford.
+As you will know, PPE is a strong and engaging multidisciplinary degree programme that has been in existence in Oxford for just over 100 years, and successful enough to have inspired many institutions all over the world to initiate similar programmes.
+We are very proud of our Finals courses which balance the empirical with the theoretical, and the practical with the abstract.
+I hope that you will find yourself drawing on many of the ideas that you study in your future careers.
 PPE is unquestionably a challenging degree, but we believe strongly that the end result is a well-rounded intellect ready to face the future with an informed, critical and questioning mind.
-I very much hope you enjoy the next three years.
+I very much hope you enjoy the Finals courses.

-Professor Paul Martin

-Chair of the PPE Committee

-Associate Professor of Politics, Department of Politics and International Relations
+Professor Chris Bowdler Chair of the PPE Committee Associate Professor of Economics, Department of Economics Macpherson Fellow and Tutor in Economics, Oriel College

-Tutorial Fellow in Politics, Wadham College